-Our RQs drive the methodological choice, and we adopt a mixedmethod approach that combines statistical analysis of survey data, content analysis of the survey comments and focus group (Creswell & Clark, 2011).
-The proposed methodological framework (Figure 1) consists of the following steps to address the RQs:
+Our RQs drive the methodological choice, and we adopt a mixed-method approach that combines statistical analysis of survey data, content analysis of the survey comments and focus group (Creswell and Clark, 2011).
+The proposed methodological framework (Figure 1) consists of the following steps to address the RQs.:

-Step 1.
-The constructs and sub-constructs for CE and sustainability performance specific to the TC industry are derived from the literature review and presented in Table 2.
-We develop a few research hypotheses in line with the RQs to reveal correlations among the constructs.
+Step 1- the constructs and sub-constructs for CE and sustainability performance specific to the TC industry is derived from the literature review and presented in Table 2.
+We develop a few research hypotheses in line with the research questions to reveal correlations among the constructs.